-Basic net loss per share is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period, without consideration of potentially dilutive securities.
+Basic net loss per share is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
 Diluted net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock and potentially dilutive securities outstanding for the period.
-As the Company has reported a net loss for the periods presented, diluted net loss per share of common stock is the same as basic net loss per share of common stock for the periods.
+Since the Company had a net loss in each of the periods presented, basic and diluted net loss per share of common stock are the same.

-The following outstanding shares of potentially dilutive securities were excluded from the computation of diluted net loss per share attributable to common stockholders for the periods presented because including them would have been anti-dilutive:
+The table below provides potentially dilutive securities not included in the calculation of the diluted net loss per share as it would be anti-dilutive:

-Three Months Ended March 31, 2021 Period from January 3, 2020 (Inception) through March 31, 2020 Options to purchase common stock 1,248,156 - Restricted stock awards, issued but unvested 348,450 Total 1,596,606
+Three Months End Three Months Ended March 31, 2022 2021 Options to purchase common stock 2,350,934 1,248,156 Restricted stock awards, issued but unvested 101,635 348,450 Total 2,452,569 1,596,606